jansmolders86/mediacenterjs/README.md

 Status:
 =======

-__Heavy work in progress, pre-alpha, not ready for use__
+__Heavy work in progress, almost alpha, not ready for use__

 Changelog
 =================

-__version 0.0.26(Patchup)__
+__version 0.0.26(Better playback)__
+- Playback works on IOS devices (Thanks to Matthew Szatmary (https://github.com/szatmary))
+- Playback in browsers improved
+- Several small iPad fixes
-- Fixed bugs introduced by genre support
+- Fixed several music player bugs
-- Sorting code cleanup

-__version 0.0.25(Movie and bug fixes)__

-- Added basic genre support
-- Music bugfixes

-__version 0.0.24(The Music Database)__

-- The music app has been ported to a database.
-Music app todo's are: The handeling of the tracklist and subfolder support.
-- The scrollbar is hidden if not needed.

 Why use it (once it is ready)?
 ===========